aau-daisy/solvedb/README.md

 - A Linux-based distribution, with Kernel 3.19 or higher (test on Ubuntu 14.04-16.04), with superuser permissions
 - Basic development tools: make, gcc, g++
-- 1GB of free space
+- 1GB of free disc space

 ### Installing